 With Double Up Food Bucks (DUFB), shoppers using SNAP/EBT benefits receive “food bucks” valued at $10 per market day.
 Food bucks can be used to purchase fruits, vegetables, mushrooms, beans, cut herbs, edible plant starts, and nuts.

 To double up, go to a participating farmers market and swipe your Oregon Trail Card at the information booth for a match up to $10.
 Then, shop for fresh fruits and vegetables.
 It’s that easy!

-Starting in 2021, we're raising the amount of Food Bucks you can receive when you shop at four small and rural markets in Lane County!
+Starting in 2021, we're raising the amount of Food Bucks you can receive when you shop at some small and rural markets in Lane County!
 Eaters can now match their benefits, dollar for dollar, up to $20 per day.
 This increased purchasing power means more food for customers and more support for farmers.

 Double Up is a win-win-win: families bring home more healthy food, farmers make more money, and more food dollars stay in our local economy, strengthening our community and creating jobs.

 Double Up Food Bucks are available at these farmers markets in Lane County.
 Days, times, and locations are listed in our Locally Grown guide.